 We were here.
-We had finally made it to Phonsavan, the capital of Xieng Khouang Province in northeastern Laos.
+We had finally made it to the town of Phonsavan, the capital of Xieng Khouang Province in northeastern Laos.

-After boarding a bus late in the evening from the Phoukhoun junction between highway 13 and highway 7, we careened along the latter, twisting road in the dead of night for 135km, before being dropped off at the main drag in Phonsavan later that same night.
+After boarding a bus late in the evening from the Phoukhoun junction at the intersection of highway 13 and highway 7, the vehicle careened along the latter artery, barrelling along the twisting road in the dead of night for 135km, before the driver finally dropped us off on the main drag in Phonsavan later that same night.

-There was a lot to see in Xieng Khouang province has a great deal to offer travellers, but our principal reason for coming here was to explore the mysterious plain of jars, an archaeological landscape of rolling hills and grassy meadows, across which thousands of 2,000 year-old megalithic stone jars lie scattered.
+Xieng Khouang province has a great deal to offer travellers, but our principal reason for coming here was to explore the mysterious plain of jars, an archaeological landscape of rolling hills and grassy meadows, across which thousands of enigmatic 2,000 year-old megalithic stone jars lie scattered.

 The plain of jars is located in Xieng Khouang province in northeastern Laos, which is a province that occupies the Xieng Khouang plateau, an upland area of rolling hills and meadows, with an altitude that averages 1,300 metres above sea level.